 "You knew my mother?"
 I asked caught off guard.

 "Oh."
-It made a little more sense then, my dad hardly ever talked about his time in the Marines.
+That made a little more sense then.
+My dad hardly ever talked about his time in the Marines.

 "I'm sorry about what happened to your mother.
 I want you to know that the man who killed her was punished severely.
 Our soldiers are not supposed to cross the border, though sometimes we can't keep tabs on them."